nmxmxh/master-ovasabi/docs/amadeus/project_preface.md

 ---

 **Your ideas, feedback, and contributions are welcome!
-Together, we can make OVASABI even better.**
+Together, we can make Master by Ovasabi even better.**

 ## Testing & Uniform Methods